databrickslabs/dbldatagen/docs/source/generating_json_data.rst

 For array valued columns, where all of the elements of the array are to be generated with the same column specification, an alternative method is also supported.

-You can specify that a column has a specific number of features with structType of 'array' to control the generation of the column.
+You can specify that a column has a specific number of features with ``structType`` attribute value of ``'array'`` to control the generation of the column.
 In this case, the datatype should be the type of the individual element, not of the array.

-For example, the following code will generate rows with varying numbers of synthetic emails for each customer:
+For example, the following code will generate rows with varying numbers of synthetic emails for each customer row:

 .. code-block:: python

    import dbldatagen as dg

    ds = (
-        dg.DataGenerator(sparkSession=spark, name="test_dataset1", rows=1000, partitions=4,
+        dg.DataGenerator(sparkSession=spark, name="customers", rows=1000, partitions=4,
                          random=True)
         .withColumn("name", "string", percentNulls=0.01, template=r'\\w \\w|\\w A. \\w|test')
         .withColumn("emails", "string", template=r'\\w.\\w@\\w.com', numFeatures=(1, 6),